LD4P/sinopia_editor/README.md

   subjectTemplateKey: <key of subject template>,
   -> subjectTemplate: {subjectTemplate}
   propertyKeys: [key of property, ...]
+  rootResourceKey: <key of root resource that this subject is descendant of; for root resource is own key>
-  resourceKey: <key of resource that this subject is part of>
+  rootPropertyKey: <key of root property that this subject is part of; for root resource is null>
+  descUriOrLiteralValueKeys = [key of descendant uri or literal Value, ...] descWithErrorPropertyKeys = [key of descendant property with an error, ...]
+  valueSubjectOfKey: <if a nested subject, key of the value | null>
   -> properties: [{property}, ...]
 }
 ```